Purpose clauses, 2016

-Initial intake and diversion decision is at the discretion of the prosecutor or the Court Intake Officer (JPO).
+Initial intake and court diversion decision is at the discretion of the prosecutor or the juvenile court intake officer.

 Once a petition is authorized for judicial intervention, the judge may extend the agreement an additional 6 months, or add other terms that may include drug court (can be detained up to 2 times for up to 4 days) or other interlocutory dispositions.
 Parents can be ordered to participate, including payment of restitution.
 The judge may also set aside an adjudication, which would be similar to a diversion for a juvenile's record.